Sadham-Hussian/Chat-DG/README.md

 # Chat-DG
-Chat app with docker and gRPC
+Chat app with Docker and gRPC